Oregon Dept. of Corrections

 Subscribe to receive FlashAlert messages from Oregon Dept. of Corrections.

-An Oregon Department of Corrections (DOC) adult in custody, Edward Randolph Johnston, died the evening of September 7, 2024.
-Johnston was incarcerated at Oregon State Penitentiary (OSP) in Salem and passed away in the infirmary while on hospice care.
+An Oregon Department of Corrections (DOC) adult in custody, Bruce Wayne Shelton, died the morning of May 21, 2025.
+Shelton was incarcerated at Oregon State Penitentiary (OSP) in Salem and passed away at the facility while on hospice care.
 As with all in-custody deaths, the Oregon State Police have been notified.

-Johnston entered DOC custody on February 2, 2012, from Lincoln and Marion Counties with an earliest release date of August 2, 2041.
-Johnston was 77 years old.
+Shelton entered DOC custody on December 23, 2003, from Multnomah and Yamhill counties with an earliest release date of January 18, 2026.
+Shelton was 83 years old.
 Next of kin has been notified.

 DOC takes all in-custody deaths seriously.
 The agency is responsible for the care and custody of approximately 12,000 men and women who are incarcerated in 12 institutions across the state.
 While crime information is public record, DOC elects to disclose only upon request out of respect for any family or victims.